jessebuckmann/sample_preparation_module/Syllabus_2020.md

 #### After the cohort meeting:
 + Make sure you have access to the [UED2020 repository](https://git.science.uu.nl/ued2020).
 Fork it to your account and clone it on your PC.
 + Set up your project folder structure.
-+ Fill in your [personal goals form](./Coordination/_Templates/personal_goals.md) and send it to Sanli and Jasper (use the chat function on MS Teams)
++ Fill in your [personal goals form](./Coordination/_Templates/personal_goals.md) and send it to Sanli and Jasper (use the chat function on MS Teams).
-+ Share your chosen [mentor](./Coordination/Mentors_and_Experts.md) with the course coordinator
++ Share your chosen [mentor](./Coordination/Mentors_and_Experts.md) priorities with the course coordinators.

 ### Resources:
-+ [Getting your project online](https://mozilla.github.io/open-leadership-training-series/articles/get-your-project-online/), although this guide is geared towards GitHub users, much of it can be applied to the way we organise the UED repository, together.
++ [Getting your project online](https://mozilla.github.io/open-leadership-training-series/articles/get-your-project-online/), although this guide is geared towards GitHub users, much of it can be applied to the way we organise the UED2020 repository, together.
 + [Nobel prize lecture of Hansch](https://www.nobelprize.org/prizes/physics/2005/hansch/lecture/)
 + [Dries' lecture slides]()